Oyvind Johannes Hamre, Downing

 Biographical Information

 I wrote my Master's on 'tragic choices' in Aeschylus’ Agamemnon, Goethe’s Iphigenie auf Tauris and Jean-Paul Sartre’s Les Mouches, where I explored how each writer's intellectual background shaped their depictions of the limits of human agency.
-I showed how literary motifs were used to create complex patterns of agency and responsibility, focussing especially on moments of doubt and anxiety in the face of a ‘tragic choice’.
+I showed how literary motifs were used to create complex patterns of agency and responsibility, focusing especially on moments of doubt and anxiety in the face of a ‘tragic choice’.

 I'm an Aker Scholar at Cambridge, and my doctoral studies are generously supported by the Aker Foundation.